 - Trains: 3

 A few years ago, I joined a company with an office in the Detroit suburbs.
 I’ve traveled there a couple of times for work, each time by plane and then a $60 taxi ride each way from the airport.
 In fact, every time I’ve traveled to Detroit, I’ve been at the airport, for a city that is less than a five-hour drive from Chicago.
-Certainly the Motor City hasn’t been too kind to rail over the years.
+Certainly, the Motor City hasn’t been too kind to rail over the years.
 Just looking at the flight-to-train ratio above, and it’s no question why many people opt to fly.
-My current company’s office is literally located a stone’s throw from an Amtrak station.
+My company’s office is literally located a stone’s throw from an Amtrak station.
 On my most recent trip, I considered taking the Amtrak, to which my Detroit-based colleagues said, “Uh, why?”
-This comment was partially rooted in their anecdotal experience with Detroit-Chicago Amtrak trips and partially rooted for general American aversion to Amtrak.
+This comment was partially rooted in their anecdotal experience with Detroit-Chicago Amtrak trips and partially rooted in the general American aversion to Amtrak.
 One of my colleagues who has ridden this Amtrak route numerous times has told me that while it’s nice to have free time on the train, the ride often gets delayed by freight trains and has taken up to six hours at times.
 With all of this considered, I opted for the flight due to the abundance of options compared with Amtrak, the potential for a faster trip, and the fact my company would reimburse me for everything, including first- and last-mile travel.
 It’s a shame, however, that rail transport is sparse in Detroit, a city with a formerly impressive central station and a direct tunnel connecting with Canada, which is still used for freight transport.
-But until the frequency and speed of Amtrak trains improves on this route, I’m likely to be flying once again.
+But until the frequency and speed of Amtrak trains improve on this route, I’m likely to be flying once again.

 Chicago to Toledo